sagemath/trac_to_gh/Issue 7643.md

 # Issue 7643: composite_fields does not play nice with QuadraticFields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7643

 Original creator: rlm